 We have explained how predictions of behavior and the effect of marketing actions can be tested independently by correctly designing A/B tests.
 There are several practical challenges to be aware of, often arising from business wants and needs.
 In the desire for quick results, experimental setups may become faulty.
 Clarifying expectations, keeping a simple and clear experimental setup, and critically evaluating the results from a statistical standpoint will help develop better solutions giving long-term business value.

-Dr. Lars Bjålie is a Senior Data Scientist at BearingPoint Oslo, with experience in customer analytics from the financial industry and predictive maintenance within railroad infrastructure.
+Dr. Lars Bjålie is a Technology Architect at BearingPoint Oslo, with experience in customer analytics from the financial industry and predictive maintenance within railroad infrastructure.
 Before joining BearingPoint in 2016, Lars obtained a Ph.D. in computational materials science from the University of California, Santa Barbara.
 Email address: email@example.com.

 Stian Mikelsen is a Senior Manager at BearingPoint Oslo, specializing in Data & Analytics, where he has experience helping clients from big banks to start-ups build Data Platforms that provide real insight and value.
 He has a Master’s degree in Artificial Intelligence from the Norwegian University of Science and Technology.
 Email address: email@example.com.